 So if the above methods fail to recover your iTunes data, try to access the past purchases in the iTunes Store.
 Make sure you have all your Apple ID credentials ready.
 This Apple support article has more detailed step by step instructions.

-We recommend Stellar Phoenix Photo Recovery — a program specifically designed to rescue deleted or inaccessible photos (videos and songs too) from a variety of storage media including PC and Mac hard drive.
+We recommend Stellar Photo Recovery — a program specifically designed to rescue deleted or inaccessible photos (and songs too) from a variety of storage media including PC and Mac hard drive.

 Get the program and install it to your computer, launch it and select the hard drive where your iTunes library music, videos, etc. were saved, then let the program scan it to look for recoverable items.
 The software itself is very intuitive to use.
-In case Stellar didn't help, here's a list of best photo recovery tools worth giving a try.
+In case Stellar didn’t help, here’s a list of other photo recovery software that’s worth giving a try.

-5. Use iTunes Data Recovery Software to Extract Your Files
+5. Use iOS Data Recovery Software to Extract Files

-Professional iPhone file recovery software like PhoneRescue has features to extract iTunes backups and restore all the library media quickly.
+Some of the professional iPhone data recovery software has features to extract iTunes backups and restore all the library media.
 Note: the iTunes backups is different from other kinds of backups made by for example by Time Machine.
-The process to recover is quite similar to the 4th tip we've introduced.
+The process to recover is quite similar to the 4th tip we’ve introduced.

-iTunes is an important part of our digital life if you are an Apple fan who's using an iDevice or a Mac.
+iTunes is an important part of our digital life if you are an Apple fan who uses an iPhone, iPad, or Mac.
 The software is like a hub of everything.
-While it makes it extremely easy for us to manage all our media files (music, movies, pictures, apps, etc.), accidental deletion could happen, and when it does, the consequences are huge.
+While it makes it extremely easy for us to manage all our media files (music, movies, pictures, apps, etc.), accidental deletion could happen.

-We hope the above tips have helped you retrieve your lost iTunes library files.
-If you do, remember to make several backups of those precious data in the future.
+We hope the above tips have helped you retrieve your lost iTunes songs and other library files.
+Next time, remember to back up those precious data.

 Chris is a computer geek for a decade.
 He loved talking to computers via codes, and now he finds it more interesting communicating with the real people.
 He now writes everything related to computer issues and loves helping people solve problems.